tabatii/localmail/README.md

 ],
 ```

-Finally, change the `MAIL_MAILER` environment variable to `localmail` in your `.env` file
+Finally, change the `MAIL_MAILER` environment variable to `localmail` in your `.env` file:
 ```
 MAIL_MAILER=localmail
 ```

-Optionally, you can publish the package configuration file using
+Optionally, you can publish the package configuration file using:
 ```
 php artisan vendor:publish --tag="localmail-config"
 ```